Golden Dorado River Cruiser Liveaboard - Argentina

 Upper Delta of the Parana River, Argentina

 "In March of 2017, I made an exploratory trip to visit the new Golden Dorado River Cruiser, a one-of-a-kind operation in Argentina, where anglers stay on a very nice houseboat and fish for golden dorado.
 It was my first-time fishing for golden dorado and, I was in for a treat.
 Not only do they look like a gold-plated trophy, but they’re aggressive towards the fly, acrobatic, and an amazing hunting machine.
 I was so impressed by the fishing that we hosted our first groups here in 2018 and then in 2019, both with success.
-We are also hosting trips here in 2020, 2021.”
+We'll be hosting trips here in 2020, 2021, and 2022.”

 Travel Day to the Liveaboard

 Dave Nagy with golden dorado.

 Flying to Buenos Aires is about a 10.5-hour flight from Houston.
 But for the dorado angler, it’s time well spent.
 Most people like to arrive a day or two early to rest-up and sightsee in Buenos Aires.
 Buenos Aires is a huge city with culturally interesting architecture, excellent restaurants, and quaint neighborhood cafés.
 The Cruiser does not offer a non-angler package.
 Should your non-fishing spouse desire to tag along, Buenos Aires is a fantastic city for them to explore.

 Trip start: On Saturday morning, a shuttle van, arranged by the outfitter, picked our group up at the International Airport or our hotel of choice.
 From Buenos Aires, we took a three-hour van ride north to a marina close to the town of Rosario.
 Then, a 60-to 90-minute shuttle boat ride across the main Paraná River and through the maze of channels back into the expansive marsh area where the Cruiser sat moored.
 The Paraná is the second largest river in South America, the Amazon being the first.